learnbin.net nav logo

 Post Type Selectors

 Temperature is one of the most important concepts in science.
 When describing characteristics of any system including the body of a living organism, mechanical system, chemical system, any substance, or planetary system, properties of that system are used.
 Among those properties, temperature plays an important role.
-The zeroth law of thermodynamics is responsible for the introduction of this important thermodynamic property, temperature.
+The Zeroth law of thermodynamics is responsible for the introduction of this important thermodynamic property, temperature.

 But before the introduction of the zeroth law, people are familiar with the concept of temperature.
 Even thermometers were invented before the introduction of this law.
 That is why the zeroth law is known as the commonsense law.
 Even though people were familiar with this concept, scientists decided to introduce the concept as a law.
 When that happened, the first and second laws of thermodynamics were well established.
 But because the zeroth law is more fundamental than the other two, they assign it as the zeroth law.